-The Professional Bodyguard Association originally founded in 1985 was formed into a non-profit corporate body in 2008 and today is represented by internationally adept specialists from a variety of backgrounds, Government Intelligence, Military and Police services who are now working in the Private Security Sector.
+The Professional Bodyguard Association originally founded in 1985, was formed into a non-profit corporation in 2008 and is a one-of-a-kind experience that brings together the most talented and driven professionals in the industry to develop the most up to date training for the Private Security Sector.

-We do this by constantly exploring the impact that new legislation, working practices and changes to society may have on the sectors we represent and by communicating key issues, developing new products and services, we believe we can provide the resources needed to effectively develop the workforce committed to protecting community and infrastructure.
+We do this by constantly exploring the impact that legislation, working practices and changes in society have on the sectors we represent and by communicating key issues, developing new products and services, we believe we can provide the resources needed to effectively develop the workforce committed to protecting community and infrastructure.

-The SIA have developed a competency (skills) requirement as part of their licensing function where individuals must prove that they are properly qualified to do their job with the belief that this will result in a more competent and professional workforce that will also improve the public image of the private security industry and make it more attractive to potential employees.
+The UK Security Industry Authority develop the competency (skills) requirement as part of their licensing function with the expectation that this will result in a more competent and professional workforce that will improve the public image of the private security industry and make it more attractive to potential employees.

 In 2010 the Professional Bodyguard Association became a signatory to the International Code of Conduct for Private Security Service Providers ICoC thereto publicly affirming our responsibility to respect the human rights of, and fulfil humanitarian responsibilities towards, all those affected by our business activities.